Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 * Group by the ColumnId (in the related BoardLocation entity) - note that this is used for ordering the column name correctly and it needs to be returned in the query results
 * Get a count of work items

-When refreshing a Power BI workbook and/or PowerBI.com or Excel, the fewer rows required, the faster the refresh occurs.
+When refreshing Power BI or Excel, the fewer rows required, the faster the refresh occurs.

 ##Related notes